 Driving while impaired

 Whether you call it a DWI (Driving While Impaired or Intoxicated) or a DUI (Driving Under the Influence), it means the same thing – you’re in trouble – and, your auto insurance rates are about to skyrocket.
 This includes not only alcohol, but prescription medications and recreational drugs.
 Best way to avoid getting stopped for a DWI/DUI is simple – don’t drink or take drugs of any kind and drive.

 Okay, this one you may not be able to avoid.
 As a parent of a teen driver that you assign to your policy, you will see a dramatic increase to your rates – mainly because of the age group your child falls into.
 The good news, here, is – if your teen is a high school or college student and they maintain good grades of “B average” or better, they will be eligible for a discount.

 If you’re driving around without a license or with an expired one and are stopped by a peace officer, your luck has run out.
 Not only will it have a bearing on your insurance rates, but it may also affect your future driving privileges, not to mention your ability to obtain insurance coverage.

 In the end, most of these factors can be avoided and, by doing so, you can reduce your chances of being hit with a rate increase.

 You also want to avoid paying too much for your premiums by getting the best rate on your auto insurance.
 Freeway Insurance can help you save money on your insurance.
-Request a free auto insurance quote today and find out how much you can save.
+Call (800) 777-5620 to speak to a live agent to get a free quote or request a free auto insurance quote online to find out how much you can save.